danthegoodman1/cloudComputingCourse/10-cassandra-clustering/README.md

 **DO NOT START THE CLUSTER**

-If the cluster did start, stop it with:
+Stop it with:
 `systemctl stop cassandra`

+Clear data:

+`rm -rf /var/lib/cassandra/*`

 And delete the data it may have created: